zopefoundation/grok/doc/reference/directives.rst

 .. function:: grok.provides(interface)

     Explicitly specify with which interface a component will be looked up.
-If a class declares that it implements several interaces, :func:`grok.provides` can be used to disambiguate which interface will be registered with the Zope Component Architecture.
+If a class declares that it implements several interfaces, :func:`grok.provides` can be used to disambiguate which interface will be registered with the Zope Component Architecture.